isadorasophia/website/content/projects/murder.md

 <!--more-->

+I obviously have a lot of thoughts on this, but I will save it for another time.
+In the meantime, you can check [one of the talks](/post/tips-future-proof-engine/) I did about it.

 You can check the source and instructions on how to use Murder [here](https://github.com/isadorasophia/murder).

-_I will write more here!
-This is actually interesting!
-Just give me time._